mel-muhina/dogApi/README.md

 ## Avaliable Options

-You can access all of the dogs information by going to http://localhost:3000/dogs
+You can access all of the dogs by accessing http://localhost:3000/dogs You can access a specific breed of dog by entering the breed after /dogs - i.e. http://localhost:3000/dogs/akita